China again promises to clean up air ahead of 2022 Games

 Government officials have sought to allay fears Beijing's notoriously poor air will mar the Winter Games, though the city won wide acclaim when it hosted the summer Olympics in 2008.

-Speaking at a ceremony marking the formal establishment of the Games' organizing committee, Vice Premier Zhang Gaoli promised authorities would take 'realistic action' to gradually reduce levels of hazardous particle pollution.
+Speaking at a ceremony marking the formal establishment of the Games' organising committee, Vice Premier Zhang Gaoli promised authorities would take 'realistic action' to gradually reduce levels of hazardous particle pollution.

 "This is the greatest hope of regular people," Zhang, who sits on the ruling Communist Party's elite Politburo Standing Committee, said at Beijing's Great Hall of the People.